AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 10. Security systems

 In homes with smart lights, cameras, and sensors, security systems could automatically be engaged when there’s no sign that anyone is inside the house.
 This is particularly useful when people go on vacations and forget to lock their doors.
-Moreover, these systems can send real-time alerts to owner’s phone and enable remote controlling.
+Moreover, these systems can send real-time alerts to the owner’s phone and enable remote control.

 11. Energy management

-Smart thermostats can learn from your behavior and adjust the temperature accordingly, whilst allowing remote controlling on mobile devices.
+Smart thermostats can learn from your behavior and adjust the temperature accordingly whilst allowing remote control on mobile devices.
 Other technologies, such as smart lights or irrigation sensors, can also monitor their environment and learn from your usage patterns.
 For example, for conservation reasons, you might only water your lawn once a week.
 The sensors would learn to automatically turn on without you having to program anything manually.

 12. Entertainment systems

-Smart TVs, sound systems, and other entertainment devices can be controllable and adaptable to to user preferences over time.
-For example, the TV could learn to turn on when the user comes home at 5PM everyday, and unlocks the door.
-Or on weekends, jazz music can start playing in the mornings if the user has passively (i.e., without programming a schedule in it) trained it to do so.
+Smart TVs, sound systems, and other entertainment devices can be controllable and adaptable to user preferences over time.
+For example, the TV could learn to turn on when the user comes home at 5 PM every day and unlock the door.
+Or, on weekends, jazz music can start playing in the mornings if the user has passively (i.e., without programming a schedule in it) trained it to do so.

 Industrial processes